 Reviews by the Parliamentary Joint Committee on Intelligence and Security (PJCIS)

 After an organisation has been listed, the PJCIS may review the listing, and report comments and recommendations to Parliament before the end of the Parliamentary disallowance period.
-Should the PJCIS consider that there are insufficient grounds for an organisation to be listed or have other concerns with the listing, it is open to the PJCIS to recommend that Parliament disallow a listing regulation so that it ceases to have effect.
+Should the PJCIS consider that there are insufficient grounds for an organisation to be listed or have other concerns with the listing, the PJCIS may recommend that Parliament disallow a listing regulation so that it ceases to have effect.
+The PJCIS may also review the addition of an alias or the removal of a former name.

 Review by the PJCIS provides openness, transparency and accountability in the listing process.
 The PJCIS has expertise in reviewing security and intelligence matters and is well‑placed to consider listing decisions, including where classified information may need to be examined.